 As time passes by, the value of property investment increases depending on the location and improvements made to it.
 Real estate investments are best in the long run.
 Your money that has been invested will double in due time.
 You can choose to invest the return of investment or buy new land for rental.

 Buying a house and lot for sale in the Philippines is a good source for passive income.
 Owning rental property while working abroad is a good investment because it sustains the daily or monthly expenses of the family.
 Other than the salary of an OFW, the monthly rent can support the family’s needs and other urgent expenses.
+Renting out your home doesn’t sound like a bad idea after all, right?

 Decide whether you’re going to open your rental house for the short term or long term at least.
 Your location is also a concern if your home is in rural or urban places.
 Commonly urban areas choose short-term lease agreements in which they agree to let tenants stay for 3-6 months—taking advantage of foreigners needing temporary homes.